 Further studies have also shown that a healthy cell consists of around 80% oxygen and 20% glucose, necessary for cellular action and function.
 Diseased cells unfortunately tell a very different story – with the ratio of glucose to oxygen rising to dramatic levels.

-Over consumption of this silent monster can also lead to insulin spikes followed by the all too familiar lows.
+Overconsumption of this silent monster can also lead to insulin spikes followed by the all too familiar lows.

 Is a high source of saturated fat (not the good fat) and is also a major contributor to promoting increased levels of inflammation in the body.
 High levels of inflammation impair the bodies ability to deal with invading chemicals, viruses and bacteria.

 Have little fibre and limited nutritional value.
-They may also contain gluten – which has been linked a plethora of maladies that may cause stress to the system – resulting in high levels of inflammation.
+They may also contain gluten – which has been linked to a plethora of maladies that may cause stress to the system – resulting in high levels of inflammation.
 Reports have shown that added fibre – when consumed within a healthy diet – can increase immune function – try spelt, millet or rice as a gentler alternative.

 The suppressive foods may cause the body to become stressed resulting in high levels of dehydration, high acidity and inflammation, thus influencing our biology.
-The developing science of Epigenetic’s states that many factors within our environment effect gene expression and function and ultimately our biology.
+The developing science of Epigenetic’s states that many factors within our environment affect gene expression and function and ultimately our biology.
 Hydration, work, food, sleep, exercise and even our friends – can all have a positive or negative effect on our wellbeing longevity and health.